3a1b2c3/seeingSpace/README.md

 from the image pixels into a virtual scene, and reflections and refractions are simulated by recursively casting new rays from the intersections with the geometry

-## The rendering equation<a name="requation">(published in 1986) describes physical light transport for a single camera or the human vision
+## The rendering equation<a name="requation">(published in 1986)
+describes physical light transport for a single camera or the human vision.
 A point in the scene is imaged by measuring the **emitted and reflected light** that converges on the sensor plane. **Radiance (L)** represents the ray strength, measuring the combined angular and spatial power densities.
 Radiance can be used to indicate how much of the power emitted by the light source that is reflected, transmitted or absorbed by a surface will be captured by a camera facing that surface from a specified angle of view.